rebecca-shoptaw/triolingo/README.md

 ## Next Steps
 - [ ] Because the initial version of the site was built very quickly, it is in desperate need of modularization and DRYing up, which will include:
     - [ ] Shifting the different parts of the site to different components and troubleshooting parent-child relationships to ensure the program remains functional
+      - [x] Subdivide into separate components as needed
+      - [x] Begin incorporating custom hooks
+      - [ ] Optimize data flow between components
-    - [ ] Replacing repetitive code both in Typescript functions and in the HTML with clean, efficient code
+    - [x] Replacing repetitive code both in Typescript functions and in the HTML with clean, efficient code
-    - [ ] Splitting up oversized functions such as `nextQ` into smaller, straightforward functions
+    - [x] Splitting up oversized functions such as `nextQ` into smaller, straightforward functions
-    - [ ] Ensuring that only necessary state variables and functions are used
+    - [x] Ensuring that only necessary state variables and functions are used
+    - [ ] Switch styling from CSS to SCSS

 The modularization and cleaning up of the code will make it far easier to re-use and possible the next big step:
 - [ ] Introducing new question types and subject areas